GetStream/stream-chat-react-native/COOKBOOK.md

 #### Theme

 The majority of components used in `stream-chat-react-native` can have custom styles applied to them via the theming system.
 To accurately create a theme we suggestion utilizing our exported types to create your own theme.
 We perform a deep merge on the styles so only styles designated in the custom theme overwrite the default styles.
 Where possible we have also used `displayName` to expose the the path to the style for components.
-For displayName `FileAttachment{messageSimple{file}}` we saying the component name is `FileAttachment` and the style keys are `messageSimple -> file`.
+For displayName `FileAttachment{messageSimple{file}}` we are saying the component name is `FileAttachment` and the style keys are `messageSimple -> file`.
 There are often multiple keys on a designated display name corresponding to different sub-components styles.
 In this case `file` has five sub-component keys that can modify the styling.

 ```typescript
 file: {